MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsEventsPolicy.md

 ```

 ### -AllowedTownhallTypesForRecordingPublish
-This setting describes how IT admins can control which types of Town Hall attendees can have their recordings published.
+This setting governs which types of town halls can have their recordings published.

 Possible values are: None, InviteOnly, EveryoneInCompanyIncludingGuests, Everyone.